61Listings

 This luxurious drop-off has even been used in TV drama filming.

-Two VIP elevators (1 Low Zone + 1 High Zone) are also available on B1.
-Tenants receive exclusive access cards, allowing executives or special guests to reach offices directly without passing through the main entrance.
+B1 also features two VIP elevators (one for the Low Zone and one for the High Zone).
+Tenants receive exclusive access cards, allowing executives or special guests to reach offices directly without using the main entrance.

-Mechanical parking uses IHI systems, known for their reliability and maintenance.
+The mechanical parking system uses IHI equipment, renowned for its reliability and maintenance.
 Unlike some foreign systems prone to breakdowns, IHI ensures smooth and dependable operation.

 This concludes the introduction to O-NES TOWER.